MrSumada/horiseon-refactor/README.md

-# Refactor for Horseon includes:
+# Refactor for Horiseon includes:

   - Addition of descriptive title